jon-heard/obsidian-inline-scripts/README.md

 ***

 ## Known Issues
 - Undo of expansion works a bit differently between the old editor (CodeMirror 5, non-mobile) and the new editor (CodeMirror 6, mobile and new non-mobile).
-When using the new editor, the triggering character does not show on undo.
+When using the new editor, the character that was typed just prior to the expansion does not show on undo.

 ***